A Guide to Total Quality Management

 In Total Quality Control, Feigenbaum introduced the concept of Company-wide Quality Control (CWQC) which is agreed upon by some experts as the most direct inspiration for TQM.
 When searching for 3 total quality management principles, his 3-step approach to improving quality might be one of the first ideas that come to mind:

-1. Quality Leadership: When enforcing quality efforts, the management should take the lead, and it should be based on sound planning.
+1. When enforcing quality efforts, the management should take the lead, and it should be based on sound planning.

-2. Quality Technology: In the context of the book, this not only means applying statistical methods and other technical or engineering methods, but also adapting to the latest quality management programs in order to satisfy customers in the future.
+2. Organizations must adapt to the latest quality management programs or software in order to satisfy customers in the future.

 14 Principles of Total Quality Management by W. Edwards Deming